-The Tootal Buildings (as Churchgate House and Lee House collectively know) have history.
+The Tootal Buildings (as Broadhurst and Lee are collectively known) have history.
 Lots of it.
 They also have a future.
 A bright one.

-Tootal and Broadhouse are late, great Victorians who built this now Grade II* and Grade II listed property in 1896 to house their textile manufacturing warehouse and offices.
+Tootal Broadhurst Lee was a Victorian textile company (famous for the Tootal Tie) who built this now Grade II* and Grade II listed property in 1896 to house their textile manufacturing warehouse and offices.
 Its location was perfect at the time for receiving and sending materials via the Rochdale canal.

 More than a hundred years on, its location is just as perfect but for 21st century reasons.
 We took over its management in 2016 and found a great building in a prime location, right in the heart of Manchester’s bar and restaurant scene.